 Mark your calendar!

 The European Chemical Society, EuChemS, is pleased to organise the 2018 EuChemS Lecture Awardee Webinar.
-The online event will be held on Friday 13 November, from 10:00 to 11:30 CET.
-During this event, Raffaella Buonsanti, EuChemS 2018 Lecturer, will give a talk on “Colloidal chemistry for tunable nanocrystals as CO2 conversion catalysts“.
+The online event was held on Friday 13 November, from 10:00 to 11:30 CET.
+During this event, Raffaella Buonsanti, EuChemS 2018 Lecturer, gave a talk on “Colloidal chemistry for tunable nanocrystals as CO2 conversion catalysts“.

 - Welcome by Pilar Goya, EuChemS President

 - Introduction and Laudation by Barbara Ruth Albert, Chair of the International Award Committee for the EuChemS Lecture Award

 - Colloidal chemistry for tunable nanocrystals as CO2 conversion catalysts, Raffaella Buonsanti, 2018 EuChemS Lecture Awardee